-WHEREAS, Other financing sources/uses represents inter-fund transfers among the San Francisco County Transportation Authority's Sales Tax Program and TIMMA; we do not anticipate any during the first three months of FY 2020/21; and
+Other financing sources/uses represents inter-fund transfers among the Transportation Authority's Sales Tax Program and TIMMA.
+We do not anticipate any during the first three months of FY 2020/21.

-WHEREAS, The full 12-month proposed FY 2020/21 Annual Budget and Work

-Program will be presented to the TIMMA Committee and Board for action in September, and a public hearing will precede consideration of the FY 2020/21 Annual Budget and Work Program at the first September Board meeting; and
+Next Steps.
+The full 12-month proposed FY 2020/21 Annual Budget and Work Program will be presented to the TIMMA Committee and Board for action in September.
+A public hearing will precede consideration of the FY 2020/21 Annual Budget and Work Program at the first September Board meeting.